Volcanism on Venus: Identifying volcanoes on Venus

 Locating volcanoes on Venus became possible during the Magellan mission in 1990, which mapped over 95% of the surface of Venus.
 The surface of Venus is hidden by clouds but surface features can be mapped using synthetic aperture radar.
 Some images created by this mapping can give a perspective view of the elevation of the surface of Venus, which assists in the identification of volcanoes.
-Volcanic features discovered include flood lavas, edifice clusters, shield volcanos, volcanic cones, and volcanic domes.
+Volcanic features discovered include flood lavas, edifice clusters, shield volcanoes, volcanic cones, and volcanic domes.
 Since the Magellan mission, more than 1,660 volcanic landforms have been identified on the surface of Venus.
+Further analysis of the Magellan data revealed more than 85,000 volcanoes.

 After the surface of Venus was mapped, the California Institute of Technology created an algorithm for automatically identifying volcanoes from the mapping images.
 Certainty that all the identified features are volcanoes is not possible but a system of categories was developed that label the confidence of whether a surface feature is a volcano or not.
-The algorithm examines images of a 30 km x 30 km area of the surface of Venus and areas considered to be volcanoes are reshaped into a vector and processed through a series of equations.
+The algorithm examines images of a 30 km × 30 km area of the surface of Venus and areas considered to be volcanoes are reshaped into a vector and processed through a series of equations.
 This algorithm has been used to identify multiple volcanoes in different mapping images from Venus.

 Scientists are also able to determine the age of volcanoes on Venus using images from the Magellan mission, for example by examining wrinkle ridges on regional plains; if the flanking slopes of a volcano do not have wrinkles ridges, then they would be considered young.

 Examples

 Sif Mons

-The Sif Mons volcano is 350 km in diameter, 2km height, and is in the Western Eistla Regio Rise.
+The Sif Mons volcano is 350 km in diameter, 2 km high, and is in the Western Eistla Regio Rise.
 Based on the mapping of the volcano, the area around the central caldera is mostly flat with many chain pits surrounding the area.
 On eastern parts of the volcano, lava has flooded from the main caldera to smaller calderas nearby.
 Evidence suggests that there were many flank eruptions at this volcano.
 Most of the flow fields around this volcano are sheet flow fields.